 Facebook designates four ethnic armed groups, the Arakan Army, Myanmar National Democratic Alliance Army, Kachin Independence Army, and Ta’ang National Liberation Army, as “dangerous organizations” and shut them down from its platform.

 Blacklisting four of Myanmar’s ethnic rebel groups from its platform was a stunt to control impassioned hate speech, misinformation, and incitement on its platform.

-Back in August, the company banned 18 Facebook accounts, one Instagram account, and 52 Facebook pages, including those of armed forces commander-in-chief Senior General Min Aung Hlaing following the release of a UN Fact-Finding Mission report that was found with evidence of genocide in Rakhine State.
+Back in August, the company banned 18 Facebook accounts, one Instagram account, and 52 Facebook pages, including those of armed forces commander-in-chief Senior General Min Aung Hlaing, following the release of a UN Fact-Finding Mission report that was found with evidence of genocide in Rakhine State.

-The action came after Facebook was criticized for not doing enough to prevent violent and hate-filled content spreading on its platform, which grew hugely popular in Myanmar.
+The action came after Facebook was criticized for not doing enough to prevent violent and hate-filled content from spreading on its platform, which grew hugely popular in Myanmar.

-Facebook has since then removed hundreds of pages and accounts that contained what it suspected had hidden links to Myanmar’s military, as it responds to criticism over its failure to monitor hate speech and misinformation.
+Facebook has since then removed hundreds of pages and accounts that contained what it suspected had hidden links to Myanmar’s military as it responds to criticism over its failure to monitor hate speech and misinformation.

 As we see it over the past year, Facebook has intensified efforts to improve its reputation in Myanmar by enhancing the speed at which hate speech is taken down and adding to its team of Myanmar-speaking reviewers.